bingleilou/fSEAD/README.md

 ```
 bash run_fpga.sh
 ```
-After genreating the HLS IPs, the following Vivado project is executated on Windows environment.
+After genreating the HLS IPs, copy the extire path to a windows environment with Vivado v2020.1 installed.
+The following Vivado project is executated on Windows environment.
+In the future, we will fix this inconvenience by integrating all the processes in Linux environment.

 **In Windows environment**
 (For the same BIT/HWH files used for fSEAD paper, this command is not needed)